mendersoftware/mender-docs/03.Client-installation/01.Overview/docs.md

     category: docs
 ---

-The Mender client is a user space Linux executable with one main purpose: to install software updates to the device it is running on.
+The Mender-update client is a user space Linux executable with one main purpose: to install software updates to the device it is running on.
 It can operate in [managed or standalone mode](../../02.Overview/01.Introduction/docs.md#client-modes-of-operation).